Drone attack on base hosting US troops intercepted in Iraq, heightening fears of a broader conflict

 “These evil people must leave the country.
 Otherwise, they will taste the fire of hell in this world before the afterlife,” the statement said.

-Tashkil al-Waritheen, another Iranian-backed militia, claimed responsibility in a statement for a second drone attack, which it said had targeted the al-Harir airbase in northern Iraq.
+Tashkil al-Waritheen, one of the Iranian-backed militias making up the larger group, claimed responsibility in a statement for a second drone attack, which it said had targeted the al-Harir airbase in northern Iraq.
 U.S. officials did not immediately comment on the claim of a second attack.

+The government of the semi-autonomous Kurdish region in northern Iraq said an intercepted drone crashed in an open area near the village of Batas.

 Also on Wednesday, Iran-allied groups in Iraq announced that they had formed a “joint operations room” to help Hamas in its war effort.